pentrican10/alderaan-viewer/README.md

 -----
 ## Troubleshooting:
-- Make sure to mannually reset the corner plot and single transit to '00' option before changing targets
-    - If this is not done, reload the page and continue
 - if TTV says 'error loading plot' when first loading, uncheck and recheck the TTV box at the top of the screen

 ## Use: